-Finally, a few words about the superior social, legal and professional skills the School equips the students with.
-Our students stand ready to face the professional world, including through our skills spines, our advanced skills training and professional courses, as well as our many co- and extra-curricular activities ranging from dining with the legal profession to international moots, and through our internship and graduate traineeship programme.
-Many of our students have already completed work placements in Cyprus, the UK or Europe and have been commended for their good spirit, character, knowledge and work.
-We also make sure they develop an entrepreneurship mindset and guide them through the process of realising their own projects and ideas, building a bridge between independent learning and independent undertaking.
-In this respect and since 2017, the School works closely with a non-profit organisation called Interdisciplinary Centre for Law, Alternative and Innovative Methods (‘ICLAIM’) on projects of social entrepreneurship in full collaboration with academics, students and professionals.
-For more information, see below and visit www.iclaimcentre.org
+Our students, graduates and alumni stand ready to face the professional world, including through our skills spines, our advanced skills training and professional courses, as well as our many co- and extra-curricular activities ranging from dining with the legal profession to international moots, and through our internship and graduate traineeship programme.
+As measurements of our success, many of our students have secured employment or work placements in Cyprus, the UK or Europe and have been commended for their good spirit, character, knowledge and work.
+They have also entered prestigious universities in the UK and other European countries for further studies and vocational courses in England and Wales to become Barristers or Solicitors, as well as in Cyprus, or wherever home is.
+We also make sure they develop an entrepreneurship mindset and guide them through the process of realising their own projects and ideas.
+Our robust growing alumni and professional network reinforces the School’s culture of continuous professional development through the design and delivery of CPD and other short courses addressed to professionals.

 Professor of European law and Reform and Head, School of Law